josh973/GANime/README.md

 GANime is a Streamlit app transforming selfie (or any photo) in Painting Portrait with various Japanese anime style.
 It's using different GAN models trained on GPU.
+But you don't need GPU to run them.

 ##Install
 After cloning the repo